Sebobo/Shel.Neos.Logs/README.md

-# Logfile and exception viewer for Neos CMS
+# Log file and exception viewer for Neos CMS

 [![Latest Stable Version](https://poser.pugx.org/shel/neos-logs/v/stable)](https://packagist.org/packages/shel/neos-logs)
 [![Total Downloads](https://poser.pugx.org/shel/neos-logs/downloads)](https://packagist.org/packages/shel/neos-logs)
 [![License](https://poser.pugx.org/shel/neos-logs/license)](https://packagist.org/packages/shel/neos-logs)

-This package provides a new module in the backend for [NeosCMS](https://www.neos.io) to view logs and exceptions of a Neos instance.
+This package provides a new module in the [NeosCMS](https://www.neos.io) backend to view logs and exceptions of a Neos instance.

-Usually it's recommended to use other more powerful tools for this use-case like [Sentry](http://sentry.io) or [Kibana](https://www.elastic.co/de/products/kibana), but there are cases in which those tools cannot be used.
+Usually it's recommended to use other, more powerful tools for this use case like [Sentry](http://sentry.io) or [Kibana](https://www.elastic.co/de/products/kibana), but there are cases in which those tools cannot be used.

-This package was built to help in situations where one has to quickly look for something f.e. to understand an error the client had with their site.
+This package was built to help in situations where one has to quickly investigate something, e.g. to understand an error the client had with their site.

 ## Installation